CodeXSky/Notes/Creating-a-Spatial-Database-(PostGIS).md

 * To quit psql type `\q`.

 ### Other commands
-* Stop postgresql: `pg_ctl -D /usr/local/var/postgres stop -s -m fast`.
+* Stop postgresql: `pg_ctl -D /usr/local/var/postgres stop -s -m fast`. (you can also use `brew services` for this)
-* Start postgresql and use a log file: `pg_ctl -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log start`.
+* Start postgresql and use a log file: `pg_ctl -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log start`. (you can also use `brew services` for this)
 * Drop a database: `dropdb database_name`.
 * Delete a postgresql cluster: `rm -rf /usr/local/var/postgres/`.
 * List all tables in database: `\dt`.